AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

 * :samp:`--root-dir={dir}`

   This option is to be used with --relocate-build-tree above and cannot be specified alone.
-This option specify the root directory for artifacts for proper relocation.
+This option specifies the root directory for artifacts for proper relocation.
 The default value is the main project directory.
-This may not be suitable for relocation if for the example some artifact directories are in a directory upper.
+This may not be suitable for relocation if for example some artifact directories are in parent directory of the main project.
 The specified directory must be a parent of all artifact directories.

 * :samp:`-q`